 For each possible brainstormed niche, the next step is to look at the audience potential: to look at the type of audience that would be interested in the niche before digging deeper to segment.

 For example, one of my possible niches was travel, which in itself is very broad.
 This can include a wide range of ages, locations, and financial standings.
 A student backpacker will have a lot less to spend and have different needs to fill, than a professional business traveler.
 So, I broke it down into different types of possible audience segments within that niche.
-These included:
+These included product stores aimed at:

-- Product store aimed at people who want to experience different countries
+- people who want to experience different countries

 Step 3: Ask Yourself These Important Questions